0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 For that reason, I personally served him a copy of the court order in April 2026.

 His response made it **absolutely clear that he does not care about what he did.** He doesn't feel bad.
 No apology, no promise to do better, no promise to stay out of my life.
-Just acknowleding that he will pay what the court ordered him to.
+Just acknowledging that he will pay what the court ordered him to.

 <audio controls style="width: 100%; max-width: 600px; display: block; margin: 1rem auto;">
   <source src="/assets/gavinExcerpt_1.mp3" type="audio/mpeg">